Wall Street (1987 film): Principal photography

 Stone wanted to shoot the film in New York City and that required a budget of at least $15 million, a moderate shooting budget by 1980s standards.
 The studio that backed Platoon felt that it was too risky a project to bankroll and passed.
 Stone and producer Edward R. Pressman took it to 20th Century Fox and filming began in April 1987 and ended on July 4 of the same year.
 Parts of the film were shot in Snowbird, Utah.
 According to Stone, he was "making a movie about sharks, about feeding frenzies.
 Bob [director of photography Robert Richardson] and I wanted the camera to become a predator.
 There is no let-up until you get to the fixed world of Charlie's father, where the stationary camera gives you a sense of immutable values".
 The director saw [Wall Street] as a battle zone and "filmed it as such" including shooting conversations like physical confrontations, and in ensemble shots had the camera circle the actors "in a way that makes you feel you're in a pool with sharks".

 Jeffrey "Mad Dog" Beck, a star investment banker at the time with Drexel Burnham Lambert, was one of the film's technical advisers and has a cameo appearance in the film as the man speaking at the meeting discussing the breakup of Bluestar.
 Kenneth Lipper, investment banker and former deputy mayor of New York for Finance and Economic Development, was also hired as chief technical adviser.
 At first, he turned Stone down because he felt that the film would be a one-sided attack.
 Stone asked him to reconsider and Lipper read the script responding with a 13-page critique.
 For example, he argued that it was unrealistic to have all the characters be "morally bankrupt".
 Lipper advised Stone on the kind of computers used on the trading floor, the accurate proportion of women at a business meeting, and the kinds of extras that should be seated at the annual shareholders' meeting where Gekko delivers his "Greed is good" speech.
 Stone agreed with Lipper's criticism and asked him to rewrite the script.
 Lipper brought a balance to the film and this helped Stone get permission to shoot on the floor of the New York Stock Exchange during trading hours.
-Lipper and Stone disagreed over the character of Lou Mannheim.
+Lipper and Stone disagreed over the character of Lou Mannheim (Hal Holbrook).
 Stone shot a scene showing the honest Mannheim giving in to insider trading, but Lipper argued that audiences might conclude that everyone on Wall Street is corrupt and insisted that the film needed an unimpeachable character.
 Stone cut the scene.